JasonVMo/fluent-ui-react-staging-1/packages/base/src/components/Link/README.md

 #### `root`:

-- Should render the native element using the `as` prop, defaulting to a native `a` element, or a native `button` element if the `href` prop has not been set.
+- Should default to render a native `a` element unless another `root` slot has been specified.
-- Should mix in the native props expected for the `button` or `a` native elements depending on if the `href` prop has been set.
+- Should mix in the native props expected for the `a` native element.
 - Should be keyboard tabbable and focusable.

 #### Accessibility concerns for the user.

-The `aria-label`, `aria-labelledby` and `aria-describedby` properties are surfaced to the component interface but are required to be set by the component user to meet accessibility requirements.
+The `ariaLabel`, `ariaLabelledby` and `ariaDescribedBy` properties are surfaced to the component interface but are required to be set by the component user to meet accessibility requirements.

 ## Themability and customization